cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 ## Superhub Upgrade ##

-For hub versions in the 3.15 and 3.18 series the superhub can not be upgraded by installing a new binary package.
+For hub versions in the 3.15 and 3.18 series the superhub can not be directly upgraded by installing a new binary package.

 Typically the superhub doesn't have unique information or serve policy.
 This makes it reasonable and easy to upgrade the superhub with a fresh install.